sdobreff/vscode-php-resolver/README.md

     "phpResolver.phpBeautifierCommand": "",        // Full path to the PHP beautifier command "phpResolver.phpSnifferCommand": "",           // Full path to the PHP sniffer command "phpResolver.phpStandards": "",                // PHP standards (comma separated) which PHP Sniffer and Beautifier commands should use
+    "phpResolver.phpCustomStandardsFile": "phpcs.xml", // The custom standards file to be used with the beautifier / sniffer.
     "phpResolver.phpLogFile": "",                  // Full path to the PHP error log file - you can set any PHP error log file to be monitored by the extension
     "phpResolver.phpLogFilePathRemote": "",        // If you are developing using remote environment (vagrant, docker, etc) put the path generated in the error log file on the remote, which has to be mapped to the local path in the error log monitor output (so the vscode could recognize the links, and resolves them to your local environment)
     "phpResolver.phpLogFilePathLocal": "",         // Local path which has to be used to replace the remote file path in the error log